aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/530_Network/tf-files.md

 This file defines the 6x private subnets into which we will provision the managed worker node network interfaces that make up our clusters node groups.
 Three private subnets in the 10.0.x.x address space and three more in the secondary CIDR address space 100.64.x.x.

-Note once agian that an outputs for the firat 3 subnets *sub-priv1* etc. are defined.
+Note once again that an outputs for the first 3 subnets *sub-priv1* etc. are defined.

 {{%expand "Expand here to see the code" %}}
 ```bash